High-Quality Oral Surgery Treatment Options

 Dental implants are a solution for missing or badly decayed or broken teeth (or a single tooth) that can often be chosen as an alternative to dentures.
 The implant itself refers specifically to the metal post that is surgically placed into the bones of your mouth.
 These posts act as anchors for the artificial teeth.
 Implants are comfortable, fixed in place, and can be cared for as you would natural teeth.

 There are a couple types of dental implants which can be discussed with Dr. Willis in order to decide which is the best choice for you.
 Alone or combined with your natural teeth, implants can help to protect surrounding teeth and bones from further damage.
-Missing teeth can cause strain to remaining teeth and the bones that hold them in place.
-Implants can help you avoid these problems and provide you with a beautiful new smile.
+Missing teeth can cause strain to the

 As with any of our surgical procedures, your comfort is extremely important to us.
 If you find you need a tooth extraction, it will be performed with the utmost care.
 Dr. Willis’ skillful and gentle hand will remove the tooth without damage to the surrounding tissue.
 His clean, precise work makes for a speedy and successful recovery from oral surgery.